Code-Canary/edu-bot/README.md

 - Enabling the learners to publish the homepage they develop so as to market themselves

 ## Built With
-- node.js
+- Node.js
-- javascript
+- JavaScript
-- messenger
+- Facebook Messenger API
-- heroku
+- Heroku
-- github
+- GitHub
-- fb-graph-api
+- Facebook Graph API

 ## Try it out
 - [Web page](https://codecanary.now.sh/)